DendrouLab/panpipes/docs/workflows/ingest_spatial.md

 2. (Optional) Generate QC gene lists as described in [gene list format](../usage/gene_list_format.md)
 3. Activate conda environment `conda activate pipeline_env`
 4. Generate yaml and log file `panpipes qc_spatial config`
-5. Edit the pipeline.yml file for your dataset
+5. Specify the parameter setting in the pipeline.yml file
 6. Run complete QC workflow with `panpipes qc_spatial make full --local`
 7. Use outputs to decide filtering thresholds
     -   **Note that the actual filtering occurs in the first step of the `preprocess_spatial` workflow**